absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 This is to keep you focused onm your main goal/initiative, and to reward completion of activities.

-### If you leave the company with unfinished work, your last paycheck will be garished for this work.
+### If you leave the company with unfinished work, your last paycheck will be reduced for incompleted work.

 Transitions happen.
 However, if you choose to transition without a graceful transition period (in your offer letter, or 1 month), expect that your last paycheck will be reduced to reflect the uncompleted work and lack of transition costs to the company.